 - And finally we need to tangle/export the code by running

-M-x org-babel-tangle- in my dotfiles repository I include an installation script that will automatically tangle/export all of the code blocks.
+M-x org-babel-tangle- in my dotfiles repository I include a dotfiles generation and installation script that will automatically tangle/export all of the code blocks.

-I've used this literate approach to configuration generation for dotfiles - and emacs - configuration for a few months now.
+I've used this literate approach to generate my personal dot-files and Emacs configuration for a few months.
 I find it to be much easier to manage and reason about and maintain confidently.
 Though I wouldn't recommend Literate Programming for every task, I find that "prose first development" works great for clarifying the scope and intent of a task when modifying system configuration.